How does RCT work for a subcontractor?

 Are you aware that...

-- Any tax deducted from payments made by the Principal to you will be available for credit against your tax and PRSI but you must still make a return of your income to the Revenue Commissioners.
+- Any tax deducted from payments made by the Principal to you will be available for credit against your income tax and PRSI liability; however, remember you must still make a return of your income to the Revenue Commissioners.
 Any credit for tax deducted may be affected by the general 4-year time limit for repayments - further details are provided in eBrief No. 31/2008.

 - If you should have registered for VAT but failed to do so, you will be liable to pay any VAT due together with interest and penalties as appropriate.